CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 3) (integer) 1
 ```

-Now head over to another terminal tab and open up the rails console:
+Now head over to another terminal tab and open up the rails console.
+Issue the commant that will broadcast a message to the `WebNotificationsChannel`.

 ```ruby
 ActionCable.server.broadcast 'web_notifications_channel', message: '<p>Hello World!</p>'